Molecular-Streaming-Services-Corps/maxine-python/README.txt

 Optional video argument (defaults to no video) python3 maxine.py --video VIDEOFILE
 Display a video file in the background.
 It must be around 640x360 or the game slows down.

+Optional monster ratio argument (for maze levels). python3 maxine.py --monster-ratio ZOMBIES,SNAKES,GHOSTS Choose the number of each monster type that appears with every spike.

+Optional doors argument (for maze levels). python3 maxine.py --doors NUMBER
+Choose the number of doors that appear with every spike.